techiescamp/linux-foundation-coupon/README.md

 You can also use the same coupon for IT Professional Programs

 For instructor led courses, save 25% with code **LUCK24ILTCOM**

+For Thrive One Subscriptions save 10% NOW with code **THRIVE10** on Premium & Standard Subscriptions!
+(This offer expired on April 5th)

 ## Save 30% on ALL Instructor-led Trainings